SageSir/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file "8-firstdelete" deletes the file betty in the  /tmp/my_first_directory The file "9-firstdirdeletion" deletes the directory "my_first_directory" from the /tmp folder
-10. The file "10-back" changes the working directory to the previous one
+10. The file "10-back" changes the working directory to the previous one 11.0 The file "11-lists" lists all files and the /boot directory